hidakatsuya/action-setup-redmine/README.md

     # The branch, tag or commit to checkout.
 Default is master.
     version: 'master'

     # Database to use for testing.
-Available values are sqlite3 or
+Possible values are sqlite3 or
-    # an official PostgreSQL image tag such as postgres:14.
-Default is sqlite3.
+    # PostgreSQL and MySQL Docker official image tags (e.g. postgres:14, mysql:8.4.0).
+Default is sqlite3
     database: 'sqlite3'

     # Ruby version to use for testing.
 See ruby/setup-ruby's ruby-version input for available versions.